Shaun Tan Award for Young Artists

-All regional entries will be returned to the entrant via post before Sunday 9 July providing they fit in a standard postage tube (66cm long and 6cm in diameter).
-Regional entries which do not meet this criteria must be collected by the entrant before Sunday 9 July.
+All regional entries will be returned to the entrant via post before Sunday 25 July providing they fit in a standard postage tube (90mm x 850mm).
+Regional entries which do not meet this criteria must be collected by the entrant before Sunday 25 July.

 Frequently asked questions

-For more information on entry requirements and competition information, please see our frequently asked questions document (PDF 435KB).
+For more information on entry requirements and competition information, please see our frequently asked questions document (PDF 488KB).

-Shaun began drawing and painting images in a small-press magazines as a teenager, and has since become best known for illustrated books that deal with social, political and historical subjects through surreal, dream-like imagery.
-He has won numerous awards for his unusual and thought-provoking books, including The Red Tree, The Lost Thing, The Arrival and Tales from Outer Suburbia.
+Shaun began drawing and painting images as a teenager, and has since become best known for illustrated books with surreal, dream-like imagery.
 Shaun's books have been translated into many languages and are enjoyed by readers of all ages.
-His latest book, released in October 2015 is a collection of seventy-five clay figurines inspired by Grimm’s fairy tales.